-- 1. Subgrantee monitoring - 2.
-Subgrantee's audit finding(s) - 3.
-The investigation of a signed written complaint that the subgrantee has failed to comply with provisions in the ESEA - 4.
-A report received of fraud, waste, and abuse of resources purchased with 21st CCLC program grant funds - 5.
-A subgrantee's "high-risk" status - 6.
-Any other failure to comply with GaDOE requirements
+- 1. Subgrantee monitoring

+- 2. Subgrantee's audit finding(s)

+- 3. The investigation of a signed written complaint that the subgrantee has failed to comply with Federal statue or regulation

+- 4. A report received of fraud, waste, and abuse of resources purchased with 21st CCLC program grant funds

+- 5. A subgrantee's "high-risk" status

+6. Any other failure to comply with GaDOE requirements

-H. Audit Resolution Process
+H. Audit Report Process